 State Capitol to host Pride of Dakota Day, Farmers Market

 “This is a showcase for North Dakota businesses and the Pride of Dakota program, giving Capitol visitors and state employees an opportunity to see the range of products made right here in our state,” said Agriculture Commissioner Doug Goehring.
-“The owners and employees of these Pride of Dakota businesses will be selling, sampling and talking about their products.”
+“The owners and employees of 50 Pride of Dakota businesses will be selling, sampling and talking about their products.”

 Vendor booths will be open from 9 a.m. to 4 p.m. in the Capitol’s Memorial Hall, Legislative Hall and west end ground floor.

 Pride of Dakota companies manufacture a wide range of products, including home décor, foods and condiments, apparel, personal care items, recordings, paper goods and more.

 Goehring also encouraged Capitol visitors and employees to take in the farmers market from 9 a.m. to 1:30 p.m. near the steps on the south side of the state Capitol.

 “More than a dozen vendors will be selling fresh-picked North Dakota fruits and vegetables, and honey,” said Goehring.
 “The market is a great place to meet the growers and stock up on seasonal produce.”

 The Pride of Dakota program, administered by the North Dakota Department of Agriculture, provides member companies with cooperative marketing and promotional events, such as in-store demonstrations, Pride of Dakota Day and the Harvest and Holiday Showcases.
 The program also provides educational opportunities and representation at regional, national and international marketing expositions.
 More than 500 North Dakota companies are Pride of Dakota members.
 For more information about Pride of Dakota, visit www.prideofdakota.nd.gov.